Jan Simonsen

-Jan Simonsen (3 March 1953 – 12 August 2019) was a Norwegian writer, freelance journalist and politician.
-He was a member of parliament from 1989 to 2005.
-He was a member of the Progress Party until he was expelled from the party in 2001.
-From 2003 to 2004 he was deputy leader of the Democrats party.

-Since then he largely withdrew from party politics to focus on his writing and journalism.
-He wrote a blog with frequent issues revolving around immigration, multiculturalism, Israel, Islam, politics and foreign affairs.
+Jan Simonsen (3 March 1953 – 12 August 2019) was a Norwegian politician, writer and journalist.
+He was a member of parliament from 1989 to 2005, and a member of the Progress Party until he was expelled from the party in 2001.
+He was the deputy leader of the Democrats party from 2003 to 2004.
+Since his parliamentary term ended, he largely withdrew from party politics to focus on his writing and journalism.
+He was a staunch supporter of Israel, and wrote the blog Frie Ytringer which focused on the Islamisation of Europe.

 Early and personal life

 Simonsen was born in Stavanger to businesspersons Viktor Holck Simonsen (1913–90) and Martha Espevoll (1917–91).
 He was born and raised in the city district Våland, and later lived a few years in Eiganes.
 He studied social science at Rogaland University College and has a minor in history.
 He was editor for the publications Strandbuen, Video- og TV-guiden and the official Progress Party publication Fremskritt.
 He was not married.

-While he was christened in the Church of Norway, and as an adult remained a strong supporter of the church, he left it during the term of Gunnar Stålsett as bishop of Oslo.
-This was as Stålsett had been the chairman of the Centre Party in the 1970s, and got his bid for bishop supported by Centre Party MPs in 1998, with Simonsen thinking the choice to have been too politicized.
+He was baptised in the Church of Norway, and as an adult remained a strong supporter of the church, but left it during the term of Gunnar Stålsett as bishop of Oslo.
+This was as Stålsett had been the chairman of the Centre Party in the 1970s, and got his bid for bishop supported by Centre Party MPs in 1998, with Simonsen thinking the choice to have been too politicised.
 When Stålsett stepped down in 2005, and was succeeded by Ole Christian Kvarme, Simonsen however rejoined the church.

-In 2005 Simonsen was a competitor on the television show Robinson VIP, a Scandinavian adaptation and celebrity edition of Survivor, achieving the position as runner-up.
-His favourite song was "Satisfaction" by The Rolling Stones, and his favourite writer was Leon Uris.
+In 2004 Simonsen was a competitor on the reality television show Robinson VIP, a Scandinavian adaptation and celebrity edition of Survivor that aired in 2005, finishing as runner-up.